SUSE Virtualization certified by Dell Technologies to modernize without compromise

 An open path forward

-Enterprises today face a ‘dual bottleneck’—the pressure to maintain critical legacy applications while simultaneously funding AI and cloud native initiatives.
+Enterprises today face a dual reality—the pressure to maintain critical legacy applications while simultaneously funding AI and cloud native initiatives.
 CIOs are telling us they are stuck.
 They want to move to containers but can’t abandon their VMs.
 This integration fixes that.
 We are delivering a “best of both worlds” solution that combines the reliability of Dell Technologies storage with the open source flexibility of SUSE Virtualization, ensuring customers can modernize at their own pace.

-“We engineered our platforms to handle exactly this kind of mixed workload,” said Drew Schulke, VP of Product Management, Primary Storage at Dell Technologies.
-“By certifying PowerStore, PowerFlex, and PowerMax for SUSE Virtualization, we are giving our customers a credible, high-performance path to modernize their infrastructure.
-They no longer have to choose between reliable storage and modern virtualization.
-They can have both.”
+“Dell Technologies storage platforms are engineered to easily manage mixed workloads,” said Drew Schulke, VP of Product Management, Primary Storage at Dell Technologies.
+“By certifying PowerStore, PowerFlex, and PowerMax for SUSE Virtualization, we are giving our customers a credible, high-performance path to modernize their infrastructure and providing a powerful option for customers seeking hypervisor flexibility.”

 SUSE Virtualization gives Dell Technologies customers the freedom of an open platform without abandoning their existing investments.
 Customers who previously lacked an interoperable platform can now utilize mixed solutions.
 Analysts recognize SUSE Virtualization for heterogeneous environment support, with organizations often running virtual machines and containers side‑by‑side on a single, cloud‑native platform while continuing to rely on the infrastructure they already trust.